house1975/electron/docs/tutorial/devtools-extension.md

 process for you. [electron-devtools-installer][electron-devtools-installer] is a popular NPM package that does just that.

+To load an extension in Electron, you need to download it in Chrome browser,

 Using the [React Developer Tools][react-devtools] as example: